solidusio/solidus/guides/getting-started/develop-solidus.md

 ## Testing

 Solidus uses [RSpec](http://rspec.info/) for testing.
+Refer to its documentation for more information about the testing library.

 If you intend to submit your work to Solidus as a pull request, it must pass all of the Solidus test suites before it is merged.
+You must also provide new or updated tests for your features or bug fixes.

 We use CircleCI to run tests on all incoming pull requests.

-To run the test suites for `solidus_frontend` and `solidus_backend`, you need to install [PhantomJS](http://phantomjs.org/) on your system first.
+To run the test suites for `solidus_frontend` and `solidus_backend`, you need to install [ChromeDriver][chomedriver] on your system first.

 You can see the build statuses [on our CircleCI status page][circleci].